sana-al-rayess/OneirAi/README.md

 <!-- Implementation -->
 <img src="./readme/title4.svg"/>

-> Using the wireframes and mockups as a guide, we implemented OneirAi app with the following features:
+> Using the wireframes and mockups as a guide, I implemented OneirAi app  with the following features:

 ### User Screens (Web)
 |  | Landing Page |   |